 Increase in oxytocin and acceleration of wound healing L. reuteri supplementation in mice accelerated wound healing due to an increase in oxytocin (known as the "cuddle hormone").

-Increase in serum testosterone and testicular size: L. reuteri supplementation increased serum testosterone in mice; however, this effect was small and its relevance for humans is not well understood.
+Increase in serum testosterone and testicular size: L. reuteri supplementation increased serum testosterone in mice; however, this effect was small, and its relevance for humans is poorly understood.

 Reduction in the development of allergies: L. reuteri supplementation from week 36 of pregnancy and during the first year of an infant's life significantly decreased eczema and allergic responsiveness (Th2 cell-mediated) overall.